FINAL UPDATE: Delay at Duboce and Noe has cleared. IB #NJudah resuming service. (More: 15 in last 48 hours)

 Project Introduction

-The proposed design for the 17th Street Quick-Build Project will be heard at the September 1st Engineering Public Hearing.
-See the Related Reports and Documents section (right-hand side of this page) for more details.
+The final design for the 17th Street Quick-Build Project was unanimously approved at the March 5th SFMTA Board of Directors meeting.
+This concludes the planning/legislation phase of a project we began in May 2022.
+See the Related Reports and Documents section (right-hand side of this page) for more details on the design.

 Learn More About the 17th Street Quick-Build Project Through Our Virtual Open House (survey now closed)